Character rigidity for lattices and commensurators: Introduction

 \begin{thma}[Character Rigidity for commensurators] Let $\Lambda$ and $G$ be as in Theorem~\ref{thm:oascommensurator}.
 If $\tau: \Lambda \to \mathbb C$ is an extreme point in the space of characters then either $\tau$ is almost periodic, or else $\tau = \delta_e$. \end{thma}

-For finite or compact groups the study of characters has a long and successful history, dating back to the work of Frobenius, Schur, Peter-Weyl, and others.
+For finite or compact groups the study of characters has a long and successful history, dating back to the works of Frobenius, Schur, Peter-Weyl, and others.
 Classification of characters for non-compact groups goes back to Segal and von Neumann's result in \cite{segalvonneumann} (see also \cite{kadisonsingerreps}) where they show that connected simple Lie groups have no non-trivial continuous homomorphisms into a finite factor, and hence have no non-trivial continuous characters.
-For countably infinite groups the study of characters was initiated by Thoma \cite{thoma1, thoma2, thoma3} who classified extreme characters for the group of finite permutations of $\mathbb N$.
+For countably infinite groups the study of characters was initiated by Thoma \cite{thoma1, thoma2, thoma3} who gave a classification of extreme characters for the group of finite permutations of $\mathbb N$.
 Since then, classification results for characters on non-compact groups have been extended to a wide range of settings.
 The emphasis first being on more ``classical'' type groups, e.g., \cite{kirillov, ovcinikov, skudlarek, voiculescucharacters, vershikkerov1, vershikkerov2, boyer, boyer2, boyer3}, and then more recently to the less ``classical'' setting, e.g., \cite{dudkonessonov1, dudkonessonov2, dudkonessonov3, dudkofullgroup, dudkomedynetslimits, dudkomedynetsthompson, enomotoizumi}.
 The only previous classification results focusing on lattices were obtained in \cite{bekka} and \cite{petersonthom}.
+In the time since this paper was written the operator algebraic superrigidity statement in Theorem~\ref{thm:opalgsuperrigidty} has been shown by the second author to also hold in the case when $\Gamma$ is a lattice in a general higher-rank semi-simple Lie group, so long as the ambient group has property (T), e.g., if the group is simple.
+The case when the lattices is in a product of rank 1 groups with the Haagerup property, e.g., lattices in $SL_2(\mathbb R) \times SL_2(\mathbb R)$, remains open.

 Another consequence of operator algebraic superrigidity is that it implies a rigidity phenomenon for the stabilizers of measure-preserving actions.
 Specifically, given a measure-preserving action of the lattice $\Gamma$, one naturally obtains a homomorphism of the group into the von Neumann algebra associated to the orbit equivalence relation \cite{feldmanmooreII} (see also \cite{vershik}).
 Applying operator algebraic superrigidity to this setting we obtain the main result from \cite{creutzpeterson}.